 Maybe writing in books is something that comes naturally to me.
 It didn’t feel like some big hurdle to start penning my notes in the cookbooks in my collection.
 Maybe I like the whole handiness of it all.

-As a child, my mother wrote her name, “Mary,” in great big crayon letters on, well, pretty much everything, at least according to my aunt.
+As a child, my mother wrote her name, “Mary,” in great big crayon letters on, well, pretty much everything — at least according to my aunt (her big sister).
 My mom wrote her name everywhere.
-It was always funny to see her name written in little kid print in the front of a book or all over an album cover as I slipped an old record from the sleeve.
+It was always funny to see her name written in large little kid print in the front of a book or all over a vinyl album cover as I slipped an old record from the sleeve.

 My grandma did the same thing.

 Look inside a community cookbook or on my grandma’s recipes for brief notes like “No” or “Good!” or a star or a check-mark.
 What’s with the check-marks?
 I own multiple cookbooks with checkmarks and I have no idea what they are supposed to stand for.

 Does it mean it was okay?
 Something to try?
 Or something that was fine once, but that’s it?